 Ensure that the demolition contractor you select is aware of noise restrictions and adheres to them.
 Depending on the size of the job you may even need to do an impact assessment prior to the project commencing.

 Open communication is essential, and when you are considerate you may even find your neighbours become your new friends!
 Just be prepared, because if there is any accidental damage to their property it will need to be rectified as soon as possible.
 Sometimes, even with good intentions you may have a neighbour who wants to make life difficult.
 If this is the case then mediation could be the right choice.

 Any type of demolition or construction can affect your neighbours, but conflict can be avoided with good communication and a little understanding.
-If you want your project to run smoothly, our team at Capital Demolition can help.
+If you really want to stay friends with your neighbours and want your project to run smoothly, our team at Capital Demolition will help.
 Contact us today to see how we can assist with your domestic demolition.